 How much do invisible braces cost?

-Invisible braces can be a pricey investment, ranging from approximately $1,800 to $8,000.
+Invisible braces can be a pricey investment, ranging from approximately $1,800–$8,000.
 However, dental insurance or funds from a flexible savings account or health savings account may cover part of the cost.

-For daytime aligners, you’ll need wear them for 20 to 22 hours a day.
-For night-only aligners, the requirement is about 10 hours a day.
+• Your daily commitment: You’ll need to wear daytime aligners for 22 hours a day.
+For night-only aligners, the requirement is about 10 straight hours per day.
 For daytime aligners, you only remove them to eat food, drink anything other than water, and brush or floss your teeth.

-For any kinds of braces, the time after the treatment period or after your braces are taken off is actually the most important.
-To keep your teeth in their new positions, you’ll likely need to wear a retainer for some portion of the day in the years after.
+• Your aftercare commitment: For any kind of braces, the time after the treatment period ends is usually the most important.
+To keep your teeth in their new positions, you’ll likely need to wear a retainer for years for some portion of the day.
 Many people find this easier to do with plastic aligners since the retainer is the same as the aligner trays.
+Failing to wear your retainer can result in your teeth moving from their newly aligned positions.

-No matter how you choose to get your invisible braces, you’re committing to daily use for 3 to 12 months, and the use of a retainer in the months after that.
+No matter how you choose to get your invisible braces, you’re committing to daily use for 3–12 months or longer and using a retainer in the months and years after that.
 Make sure you’re ready for this daily commitment and that you trust the doctor and company you’re working with.